 Shopping for a cell phone can feel overwhelming, especially with all of the different options and features on the market.
 But not to worry!
 We’ve compiled all of our favorite senior-friendly cell phone features so that you can narrow down your options.
 While evaluating different cell phones, consider the following:

 Seniors need cell phones for medical emergencies, staying connected with friends and family, and staying safe in and outside of the home.
+For older adults who live alone and plan to age in place, a cell phone can be a means of socialization and safety.

 Companies make flip phones, smartphones, bar or brick phones, and tablets for seniors.
 Seniors can also choose between a phone-only mobile device or one that doubles as a personal safety device.